Search

 The Art Museum Building

-As one approaches the museum, the glass facade floats above visitors.
-Once inside, from the second-floor common area, visitors can view the original structure, the sculpture garden, and Waterwall in an uninterrupted view through the expansive glass, integrating the past and present into a panoramic vision.
-Internally, the spaces are organized simply and clearly between support spaces, common places, and gallery spaces, with the lobby and atrium gallery punctuated with daylight through vertical skylights.
-The natural world and built environments, past and present, all converge in the elegant spaces.
+As guests approach the museum, the glass facade floats above.
+Once inside, from the second-floor common area, visitors can view the original structure and Waterwall in an uninterrupted view through the expansive glass, integrating the past and present into a panoramic perspective.
+The spaces are organized simply and clearly between support spaces, common places, and gallery spaces, with the lobby and atrium gallery punctuated with daylight through vertical skylights.
+Within the museum walls, the natural world and built environments, past and present, all converge.

 A modern outdoor water fountain features a tall, rectangular wall with water cascading down its surface, beside a glass building at the Hilliard Art Museum and lush green hedges under a blue sky—perfect for enjoying local art Lafayette exhibitions.